What Happens When People Stop GLP-1s — GLP-1 Data Series

 Of non-T2D patients reinitiated within 1 year

-Higher restart likelihood per 1% weight gain
+Higher restart hazard per 1% weight gain

 Source: Rodriguez et al., JAMA Network Open, 2025 (125,474 adults, Truveta).
 DOI: 10.1001/jamanetworkopen.2024.57349